yyan-neuro/RefitKF_Cursor/README.md

 4. Compile and run Center_out.cpp to start the cursor task.
 5. Start recording.

+For Re-FIT Kalman filter online retraining:
-For retraining, pause the EEG recording and run "Retrain.m".
-Then resume recording for updated decoding parameters.
+Pause the EEG recording and run "Retrain.m", then resume recording.
+The decoder parameters will be updated.